-vey design and to the scope of collected information: (1) Both diaries record non-business-related personal expenditures with a strong focus on POS transactions.
+We use data from payment diary surveys that have been conducted by the Oesterreichische Nationalbank (Austria) and the Bank of Canada.
+Survey respondents were asked to keep a diary and record all payments over a prespecified time period.
+Although the diary surveys were carried out independently from each other, it turns out that they share key features with respect to the survey design and to the scope of collected information: (1) Both diaries record non-business-related personal expenditures with a strong focus on POS transactions.
 (2) The information collected for each transaction is very similar in the two surveys.
 All respondents were asked to record (i) the transaction amount, (ii) the payment instrument used, (iii) the merchant's sector and (iv) the day and the time of day.
 The respondents were also asked to assess whether (v) the purchase could have been paid using payment instruments other than the one actually used, i.e., whether cards would have been accepted.
 (3) Both diaries collected information on the timing as well as on the amount of cash withdrawals.
-Furthermore, each diary contained questions on consumers' cash balances before the first recorded transactions, i.e., respondents were asked to count their cash, both bank notes and coins.
+Further, the payment diaries contain questions on consumers' cash balances before the first recorded transactions i.e. respondents were asked to count their cash, both bank notes and coins.
 This allowed us to construct a cash stock measure for every transaction.

-Table 2 summarizes the survey design of the data.
+Table 1 summarizes the survey design of the data.
 The diaries differ with respect to the research population (aged over 14 in Austria, and aged between 18 and 75 in Canada) and the recording length (seven days for Austria and three days for Canada).
 However, the survey for Canada has more respondents than the one for Austria, 3283 compared with 1165.
 As a result, the number of transactions is not as different, due to the greater number of days (Austria) versus more respondents (Canada).
 Both surveys sampled around the month of November, but the Canadian study was conducted in 2009 versus 2011 for Austria.

 Despite existing design differences, the survey outcomes concerning the structure of payments were quite similar.
-For example, the average number of daily transactions undertaken per person was 1.59 for Austria versus 1.66 for Canada.
-Survey respondents spent on average US\$49.63 per day in Austria and US\$50.23 per day in Canada.
-Applying a U.S.-dollar purchasing-power-parity-adjusted exchange rate, the per-person-per-day expenditures are similar between them.
-The most prominent difference between the two countries is the role of cash in total payments.
-Canadian cash payments are usually small in transaction value as cash only accounts for one fourth of the value of transactions, while in Austria cash accounts for for almost two thirds of the value of transactions.
-As a check on the overall validity of survey responses, we compare the diary expenditures to national income accounting aggregate consumption data.
-The resultant ratios are quite close to one (0.92 and 0.99 for Austria and Canada, respectively), indicating that the diaries give quite an accurate picture of household (non-housing) consumption expenditure-although these payment diaries were not especially designed as consumption surveys.
-For a detailed description of payment diaries including Austria and Canada, see Bagnall, Bounie, Huynh, Kosse, Schmidt, Schuh, and Stix (2014).
-The authors conduct a seven-country comparison of cash and non-cash payments; present summary statistics for key transaction characteristics that illustrate similarities and differences in Austria and Canada; and discuss harmonization of measurement.
+For example, the average number of daily transactions undertaken per-person was 1.59 for Austria versus 1.66 for Canada.
+Survey respondents spent on average EUR 43 per-day in Austria and CAD 66 per-day in Canada.
+Applying a purchasing-power parity adjusted exchange rate, the per-person-per-day expenditures is similar between both countries.
+The most prominent difference between the two countries is role of cash in total payments.
+Canadian cash payments are usually small in transaction value as it only accounts for one fourth of the value of transactions while in Austria it accounts for for almost two thirds of the value of transactions.
+As a check on the overall validity of survey responses we compare the diary expenditures to national income accounting aggregate consumption data.
+The resultant ratios are quite close to one (0.92 and 0.99 for Austria and Canada, respectively) indicating that the diaries give a quite accurate picture of household (non-housing) consumption expenditure-although these payment diaries were not especially designed as consumption surveys.
+For a detailed description of payment diaries including Austria and Canada, see Bagnall et al. (2014).
+The authors conduct a seven country comparison of cash and non-cash payments; present summary statistics for key transaction characteristics that illustrate similarities and differences in Austria and Canada; and discuss harmonization of measurement.